Top

 We have also set guidelines for using Google Classroom, Google Meet and Home Learn Connect online facilities.

-Onine Safety Policy PDFOnline Safety Policy (169kb)
+Onine Safety Policy PDF linkOnline Safety Policy (249kb)

 Skipper says: "Stay safe when using the computer, click on me next to this panel to get help and advice about looking after your safety, and please remember to keep safe by being careful not to give out personal information such as your name, email, phone number, home address, or the name of your school to people who you do not know or trust."